seifehab33/E-Learning-Platform/README.md

 # E-Learning Platform

-Welcome to the **E-Learning Platform**, a modern web application designed for learning and skill development.
+Welcome to the **E-Learning Platform (SkillHub)**, a modern web application designed for learning and skill development.
 Explore a variety of courses and blogs, purchase courses, and enhance your knowledge with ease.

 ## Features